Jesus Year RESOURCES

 Let’s Make a Plan

-One Habit — What’s one simple habit you can start this week to walk with Jesus?
+Follow up on last week's plan (what's one simple habit you can start this week to walk with Jesus.)

-Leader Note: Encourage students to write down their 3 answers in their question guide.
+Leader Note: Reinforce the action step → Run out of hiding.
+Run to Jesus.
+Encourage students to write down their 3 answers in their question guide.

 PRAYER